Skip to main content

 3

-Log Collection for Troubleshooting
+Log collection for troubleshooting

 Microsoft Office requires all add-ins to be signed by trusted publishers to protect your data and environment from malicious code.
 By ensuring that each add-in’s certificate is verified and stored in the Trusted Publishers list, our application provides: